Entries Tagged 'Plugins' ↓

 If you want to speed up your web site, you must address the core issue, which is — your web site is getting more traffic than your web server (web hosting account) can handle.

-So here are a couple of ways in which you can speed up your web site:
+So here are a few ways in which you can speed up your web site:

 This plugin replaces ALL files from both the “Paypal Payments Pro” Upsell-Tree plugin as well as the “Authorize.net” Upsell-Tree Plugin